OozaiPerez/Primer-Project/README.md

 - csun.html is the html doc that displays a simple web page with ajax calls to consume information from remote web servers.

+- if given no query string the program will display a little information about itself.